jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 To implement the predicate function, let's describe what we want it to do in plain language:

-> For each member in the state, if the member id equals the id of the update, return the updated member; otherwise return the member.
+> For each member in the state,

+>  if the member id equals the id of the update, return the update;

+>  otherwise return the member.

 So, our predicate function looks like this: